vaishnavi-git/Unlocking-Opportunities-In-Business-Analytics/README.md

 └── Visualization_code.ipynb

 ## 🧠 Key Insights
-Tech, Crypto, and Automotive industries offer top salaries San Francisco and New York lead in compensation
+- Tech, Crypto, and Automotive industries offer top salaries
+- San Francisco and New York lead in compensation
-Hybrid jobs tend to pay more than Onsite
+- Hybrid jobs tend to pay more than Onsite
-AI improves scraping reliability and enables real-time visual insights
+- AI improves scraping reliability and enables real-time visual insights

+## 🙏 Acknowledgement

+Guided by Prof. Dr. Lan Wang